 But by the end of the day he’s tired and just wants to go to sleep, and so shall we.
 Good night after another day in Bologna.

-Click the link for some tasty food pictures of Bologna.
+Here are some tasty food pictures of Bologna.